PRACTICAL KNOWLEDGE IN 17 MODULES & 3 AREAS OF COMPETENCE

 Low-Trust Consensus in Decentralized Applications

-How to leverage blockchain technologies to establish consensus in distributed, low-trust systems
+How do you leverage blockchain technologies to establish consensus in distributed, low-trust systems?
+Learn how to design decentralized architectures.

 Credit Points for BLOCKCHAIN Training Courses